EspiraMarvin/dsa-practices/Recursion/README.md

 #### 1. Every recursive solution needs to have a base case/ a condition to terminate the recursion
 #### 2. Recursion might simplfy solution the problem, but it doeesn't always translate to a faster solution.
 A recursive solution may be far worse than an iterative solution

+ ## Tips for Recursion Solutions
+ -> Figure out how to break down the problem into smaller versions of the same problem, identify the base case for recursion